TrivialInteractive/Ultimate-Replay-3.0-Samples/Samples/Code Examples/Ex01_Recording.md

 public class Example : MonoBehaviour
 {
-	// Store the playback operation for later use private ReplayRecordOperation recordOp = null;
+	// Store the record operation for later use private ReplayRecordOperation recordOp = null;

-	// Store the storage target for later use ReplayMemoryStorage storage = null;
+	// Store the storage target for later use private ReplayMemoryStorage storage = null;

 	void Start()
 	{